Calcipotriene and Betamethasone

 Ointment: Rub into affected area gently and completely.

 Suspension: Shake well before use.
-If applying to the scalp, do not apply within 12 hours of chemical hair treatment.
-Do not wash hair directly after use.
+If applying to the scalp, do not apply 12 hours before or after chemical hair treatment.
+Do not bathe/shower or wash hair directly after use.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted between 15°C to 30°C (59°F to 86°F).
 Do not refrigerate suspension, and discard 6 months from date opened.
 Keep suspension bottle in outer carton when not in use.